dahlbaek/datapackage-py/README.md

 }
 ```

-Let's check relations for a `teams` resource:
+Let us check relations for a `teams` resource:

 ```python
 from datapackage import Package